2 months ago

 Top Sports Fields and Parks

-Alternatively, there are several Farmington Hills golf courses and driving ranges within driving distance from Founders—if all the sports mentioned above and activities are not your cup of tea.
-The most notable golf club park and course is the Farmington Hills Gold Club and Driving Range.
+Alternatively, there are several Farmington Hills golf courses and driving ranges within driving distance from Founders, if all the sports and activities mentioned above are not your cup of tea.
+The most notable golf course is the Farmington Hills Gold Club and Driving Range.

-In addition to all these traditional sports in Farmington Hills, you can also find a local skate park for skateboarders, bmxers, inline skaters, and more—Riley Skate Park of Farmington Hills.
-This 29,000 square foot concrete Farmington Hills park attracts skaters of all skill levels and is free.
+In addition to all these traditional sports in Farmington Hills, MI you can also find a local skate park for skateboarders, bmxers, inline skaters, and more, known as Riley Skate Park of Farmington Hills.
+This 29,000 square foot concrete park attracts skaters of all skill levels, and is free.

-Another activities center in Farmington Hills is the Jon Grant Community Center.
-This particular facility is more for personal events like birthday parties, showers, reunions, and meetings.
+Another activities center in Farmington Hills, MI that is worth mentioning is the Jon Grant Community Center.
+This particular facility is more for personal events, like birthday parties, showers, reunions, and meetings.

 Local Fishing and Archery

-Farmington Hills is home to a great fishing pier and archery range as well.
-The Founders Fishing Pier has a boardwalk, open seating areas, and is open for catch/release fishing.
+Farmington Hills, MI is home to a great fishing pier and archery range, too.
+The Founders Fishing Pier has a boardwalk, open seating areas, and is open for catch and release fishing.
 This lovely spot is where the Nature Center conducts its hands-on After School Program and Camp.
 Here, kids are able to explore pond ecology, learn about wildlife conservation, and take part in watershed sustainability programs.

 On the other hand, Riley Archery Range of Farmington Hills is located in Heritage Park and offers indoor/outdoor archery for all levels of expertise.
 Here, you can come shoot a few rounds, take lessons, host birthday parties, and more.

-Besides these great parks and activities centers, Farmington Hills does have a few more outdoor spaces that you should check out when you get the chance.
-Take Woodland Hills, for instance, this 74-acre park is ideal for bird watching and enjoying the local wildlife.
+Besides these great parks and activity centers, Farmington Hills, MI does have a few more outdoor spaces that you should check out when you get the chance.
+Take Woodland Hills for instance; this 74-acre park is ideal for bird watching and enjoying the local wildlife.
 Woodland Hills has a pond, hardwood forest, meadows, a creek, and a river.

 Likewise, Harmon Oaks Park of Farmington Hills has an incredible nature preserve filled with wildflowers and mature hardwoods.
-Another park to keep in mind is Olde Town, which is a neighborhood park and is therefore on the smaller side.
-Nevertheless, it is a great spot for a game of tennis, a picnic/barbeque, or for the kids to get out and play.
+Another park to keep in mind is Olde Town, which is a neighborhood park and is, therefore, on the smaller side.
+Nevertheless, it is a great spot for a game of tennis on their tennis courts, a picnic/barbeque, or for the kids to get out and play.
 Lastly, soccer and baseball lovers should make it a point to stop by Bond Field and Pioneer Park.